awinterstein/zola-theme-project-portfolio/README.md

 # Project Portfolio

+> You can find this theme on [Codeberg](https://codeberg.org/winterstein/zola-theme-project-portfolio) and [Github](https://github.com/awinterstein/zola-theme-project-portfolio).

-A [Zola](https://www.getzola.org/) theme built with [Tailwind CSS](https://tailwindcss.com/) for presenting the project portfolio of a freelancer, for example.
-The theme is based on the [Blow](https://www.getzola.org/themes/blow/) theme that was created by Thomas Chartron.
+A [Zola](https://www.getzola.org/) theme built with [Tailwind CSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com) for presenting the project portfolio of a freelancer, for example.
+The theme is based on the [Blow](https://www.getzola.org/themes/blow/) theme that was created by Thomas Chartron and on my generic [Daisy](https://github.com/awinterstein/zola-theme-daisy) theme.
+It extends the [Daisy](https://github.com/awinterstein/zola-theme-daisy) with specific pages, taxonomies and shortcodes for managing a project portfolio and supports all color schemes of the [Daisy](https://github.com/awinterstein/zola-theme-daisy) as well.

-Check out the [live demo of the example project](https://awinterstein.github.io/zola-theme-project-portfolio-example/)  or a [real-world implementation](https://www.winterstein.biz/) of this template.

 ![Screenshot of a project page example](screenshot.png)

+Check out the [live demo of the example project](https://awinterstein.github.io/zola-theme-project-portfolio-example/)  or a [real-world implementation](https://www.winterstein.biz/) of this theme.

 ## Features

-- Project types and skills taxonomies
+* Responsive design (looks good on desktop and mobile)
-- Automatically selected dark / light modes (with syntax highlighting depending the mode)
+* Automatically selected dark / light modes
+* 37 color schemes included
+* Customizable navbar and footer (with social links)
+* Project types and skills taxonomies
-- Search functionality supporting `Meta` + `K` shortcut
+* Search functionality
-- Social links (github, gitlab, twitter, linkedin, email)
+* Multi-language support
-- Pagination
+* Pagination
-- Multilingual
+* Customizable favicon
-- Error 404 page
+* Error 404 page
-- Mobile responsive
-- Favicon
-- Customizable navbar links
-- Customizable footer

 ## Quick Start

 For starting to create a new Zola website using this theme, the easiest approach is to just checkout / fork the [example repository](https://github.com/awinterstein/zola-theme-project-portfolio-example) and adapt it to your needs.
-That repository already contains a minimal structure and configuration for the Zola-based website and can directly be built and deployed to Github pages.
+That repository already contains a minimal structure and configuration for the Zola-based website and can directly be built and deployed to Github pages and [Netlify](https://www.netlify.com/).

 ## Details on Using the Theme